Tuesday, February 24, 2009

 Click photo to see more 2008 Presidential Campaign images.

-digital SLR for a college class two years ago and used it to document his epic overland journey in an old Buick from San Francisco to the shores of Argentina's Tierra del Fuego.
+One sign of our digital times is how quickly something can become a phenomenon.
+For example, Brett Marty bought his first digital SLR for a college class two years ago and used it to document his epic overland journey in an old Buick from San Francisco to the shores of Argentina's Tierra del Fuego.
 Last September the 25-year-old filmmaker began photographing presidential campaign events in battleground states for the white-hot political blog Fivethirtyeight.com.
 Today he's probably the most-viewed photographer of the 2008 election.

-server hosting Marty's photographs was nearly overwhelmed by traffic from Fivethirtyeight that night and embargoed his pictures indefinitely.
+Don't believe it?
+Consider that on election day alone the Progressive poll-analysis site got almost 3 million hits.
+The Flickr photo server hosting Marty's photographs was nearly overwhelmed by traffic from Fivethirtyeight that night and embargoed his pictures indefinitely.
 (They are available now at BrettMarty.com.)

 What's not in doubt is that Marty is the first photographer to take an open-ended self-assignment with a news blog and end up six weeks later with credentials for the national press corps.
 In doing so, he and Sean Quinn, Fivethirtyeight's lone reporter, logged over 14,000 miles through 15 states, covering what political junkies call the ground game: the cadres of local volunteers and organizers in both parties, working to get out the vote.